 Integrated principles of biology emphasizing the diversity of organisms in the world, their evolution, and their interactions with each other and the environment.
 Course consists of both lecture and laboratory components.
-Prerequisite: BIO 110 or permission of instructor; prerequisite or corequisite: CHM 110 or permission of instructor.
+Prerequisite: BIO 110 or permission of instructor.

 BIO 205 BIOMEDICAL TERMINOLOGY / 1 credit